Our simple guide breaks down everything you need to know about merchant accounts into tasty, bite-sized chunks

 There are three types of merchant accounts:

-1. Aggregate merchant accounts
+1. Aggregated merchant accounts

-An aggregated merchant account is a service offered by a payment facilitator (PF), and is often the best choice of merchant account for small businesses .
+An aggregated merchant account is a service offered by a payment facilitator (PF), and is often the best choice of merchant services for small businesses .
 A PF recruits merchants on behalf of the acquiring bank.
 They are basically re-sellers — like a travel agent who sets you up with a hotel and takes a tidy cut of the room fee as payment.

 When you sign up, your business is given a code based on industry and type of goods sold.
 Similar businesses are then grouped together in shared pools.